A Pre-trained Sequential Recommendation Framework: Popularity Dynamics for Zero-shot Transfer: CONCLUSION

+\textbf{Cross-domain Recommendation}: Cross-domain recommendation literature leverages the information-rich domain to improve the recommendation performance on the data-sparse domain~\cite{hu2018conet,li2020ddtcdr,man2017cross}.
+However, most of these works assume user or item overlap~\cite{zhu2021transfer,catn,hu2018conet,li2020ddtcdr,man2017cross} for effective knowledge transfer.
+Other cross-domain literature focuses on the cold-start problem~\cite{lu2020meta, zhu2021transfer, feng2021zero, dropoutnet,wei2021contrastive,du2020learn,liu2021leveraging, melu,dong2020mamo}.
+In addition, multi-domain recommenders ~\cite{star,ariza2023exploiting} leverage multi-domain data to gain insights into user preferences and item characteristics.

-Recently, pre-trained recommenders capable of zero-shot transfer have caught some attention in the community.~\cite{ding2021zero,hou2022towards} propose pre-trained models for sequential recommendations.
-However, they rely heavily on dataset-dependent auxiliary information (\ie description text of items).~\cite{wang2023pretrained} investigates the joint and marginal activity distribution of users and items, but are not suitable for the sequential recommendation task.
+\textbf{Pre-trained Sequential Recommenders}: Recently, pre-trained recommenders have caught the attention of the community.
+ZESRec~\cite{ding2021zero} is capable of zero-shot sequential recommendations.
+However, it only works for closely related domains and requires item metadata.
+PeterRec~\cite{yuan2020parameter} requires overlapping users in both domains.
+On the other hand, finetuning-based models, \eg MISSRec~\cite{MISSRec}, UnisRec~\cite{hou2022towards}, and VQ-Rec~\cite{hou2023learning}, are not designed for zero-shot sequential recommendation and works within the same application (e-commerce), and they rely on application-dependent auxiliary information. ~\cite{wang2023pretrained} investigates the joint and marginal activity distribution of users and items, but are not suitable for the sequential recommendation task.

 To summarize, prior works on sequential recommendation focus on learning high-quality representations for \textit{each} item in the training set and are not generalizable across domains.
-Pre-trained sequential recommenders are capable of zero-shot recommendation to a new domain but rely heavily on auxiliary information of items, which is not always available in practice.
-In this paper, we propose a novel pre-trained sequential recommendation framework based on item popularity dynamics that are universal across datasets, and it is capable of zero-shot transfer without any auxiliary information.
+Pre-trained sequential recommenders are evaluated on closely related domains and platforms and rely heavily on application-dependent auxiliary information of items.